-A wonderful recipe made using root vegetables, this celeriac and parsnip bread has a delicious flavour.
-Perfect for tempting reluctant vegetable eaters to give veg a try.
+A wonderfully easy soda bread recipe made using root vegetables.
+This celeriac and parsnip bread has a delicious flavour that's perfect for tempting reluctant vegetable eaters to give veg a try.
+It's very adaptable and can be made with just parsnips or other root vegetables.
+No yeast is needed for this easy vegetable bread recipe.

 It's also really easy and doesn't need any kneading or rising time so doesn't need too much forward planning and is a good way of using up odd bits of root veg that are hanging around in the fridge.